d0jyaaan/Projects-2022/README.md

   This repository contains all the projects made in the year 2022.
   <br>Anyone can use the code contained in this repository as long as credit is given.

-  Fielda of Focus : Artificial Intelligence, Optimisation
+  Main interests : Artificial Intelligence, Data Science, Optimization Problems

   Languages used: